 On November 15th 12:00 UTC the Bitcoin Cash (BCH) network will split into two chains: the Bitcoin Cash Node (BCH) chain and Bitcoin Cash ABC (BCH ABC) chain.

 Blockchain.com will be supporting the Bitcoin Cash Node (BCH) chain and reserves the right to not recognize the BCH ABC fork if there is insufficient adoption of the new chain.

 What is a fork, and why is the Bitcoin Cash (BCH) hard fork happening?

 Crypto networks rely on participants reaching consensus on the network rules.
 When a large enough group of network participants do not agree with the current set of rules, they can decide to create their own network by ‘forking’.
 In the case of Bitcoin Cash, the Bitcoin Cash Node and the Bitcoin Cash ABC communities disagree on what the future rules of the network should be.
 Therefore, a split has been scheduled by ‘forking’ the chain.

 What does this mean for me as a Blockchain.com user?
 How will this affect our Wallet and Exchange, and what changes will there be?

 As a precaution, we will halt all sends, deposits and withdrawals of BCH on November 14th until the network appears stable.
 Additionally, upon resuming transaction support, we may increase the number of network confirmations required for deposits to process.

-> Trading within the exchange and trading wallet will be halted.
-Swap, deposits and withdrawals between the exchange and the trading wallet will experience temporary delays.
+Trading within the Exchange and Trading Account will be halted.
+Swap, deposits and withdrawals between the Exchange and the trading Account will experience temporary delays.

-> What if I am holding BCH?
+What if I am holding BCH?
 Do customers need to act?
 What happens if I don't take action?